The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 It is actually the ink of the ballpoint pen that made it an innovative feat.

-The concept of the ballpoint rolling mechanism had been invented for decades, but liquid inks always flowed too freely around the mechanism and leaked or dried out and clogged the pen.
+Decades ago, inventors created the concept of the ballpoint rolling mechanism, but liquid ink always flowed too freely around the mechanism, causing the pen to leak or dry out and clog.

 A journalist named Laszlo Biro, along with his brother György, adapted newspaper ink (an oil-paste printing ink) into a workable ink that made the ball pen possible.